Syncano/syncano-js/README.md

 In order to use the plaftorm, you need an account - you can sign up [here](https://dashboard.syncano.io/?utm_source=github&utm_medium=readme&utm_campaign=syncano-js).

 The library can be used server-side and client-side.
 You can install the library using `npm`, `bower` or by downloading a [release](https://github.com/Syncano/syncano-js/releases) from the Github repository.
-We also have out own [CDN](http://cdn.syncano.com/syncano.js).

 ### Installing from Bower